Making changes to the public rights of way network

 Prioritising definitive map order making

-We cannot immediately start work on every application that we receive, therefore we have a scheme for prioritising definitive map cases.
+We are unable to start work immediately on every application that we receive so we have a scheme for prioritising definitive map cases.

 Potential cases are scored against a set of criteria and given a priority ranking according to the number of points scored.
 The criteria are defined on the priority criteria for definitive map case work scoring sheet (PDF, 18KB), which sets out scoring guidelines with examples of high, medium and low scores.